jonassode/UnCiv-Australia-Mod/README.md

 An Australian mod for UnCiv

-It's a tounge in check take on Australia, but aims to be balanced and fun to play
+It's a tounge in check take on Australia, but aims to be balanced and fun to play It adds the Nation of Austrlia under Harold Holt, with unique features, unit and buldings.

-Todo list
+I also hope to add some things inspired by Australia but useable by everyone like new resources, natural wonder enhacments buildings and Wonders

+# New Features

-- Nation Australia under Harold Hold (Done)
+New Nation Australia under Harold Hold
+- Unique Feature "The Lucky Country"
-- Unique unit digger (Done)
+Unique unit "Digger"
-- Unique building Surf  ( in progress )
+Unique building "Surf Club"
+Unique National Wonder "Australian National Surf Museum"

+# Todo list

-- New wonders,
+- New wonders
-  - Sydney Operahouse
   - Melbourne cricket ground
+  - Sydney Harbour Bridge
+  - The Big Pineapple
+- New natural wonder enhancers
+  - Voice of the First Nations - Uluru
+  - Diving Center - Great Barrier Reef
 - New tile resources
   - Kangaros, fields, paddock
   - Koaloas, forest, camp?
 - New tile improvents?
   - Outback Station

- Ideas
+# Ideas

 **Unique Resource: "Opals"**
 - Provides extra Gold and Happiness;